 We may be biased, but if you’re looking for an activity that appeals to all ages and types — something that connects your bride’s best childhood friend, her college roommate, her new sister-in-law and her crazy Aunt Rose — have you thought about a scavenger hunt?

 At Go Scavenger Hunts we create bachelorette hunts that focus on fun challenges about the bride as well as learning about one another.
 We can design a custom hunt specific to your bride and her friends and family (and the location you pick in Detroit), which includes all your photos from the event.
 So regardless if you’re downtown at the casinos or hanging out at the beach at Stony Creek — or you’re anywhere else where there’s people walking around — you can hunt!
-(Book now!)
+Prices start at $45/person.

 2. Pole dancing